gotev/android-cookie-store/README.md

 ```
 Then follow standard instructions from the Usage section to setup `HttpURLConnection` or `OkHttp` according to your needs.

 > Incoming Cookies will be automatically synced to WebKit's CookieManager.
-Syncing is unidirectional from `java.net.CookieManager` to `android.webkit.CookieManager` to have a single source of truth and to prevent attacks coming from URLs loaded in WebViews.
+Syncing is unidirectional from `WebKitSyncCookieManager` to `android.webkit.CookieManager` to have a single source of truth and to prevent attacks coming from URLs loaded in WebViews.
 If you need bi-directional sync, think twice before doing it.

 To clear cookies: